 This could also be reminiscence, a frequent subversion of the supposedly joyful holiday atmosphere, when characters reflect on how crappy their holidays

-are.
-Thanksgiving seems to be a frequent target.
-This may be because it brings families together but is also secular, which is perfect for the mood to be ruined by some argument between people who don't normally spend holidays together, someone coming out of the closet, etc.
+is also a frequent target in the US.
+This may be because the latter brings families together but is also completely secular, which is perfect for the mood to be ruined by some argument between people who don't share the same beliefs, someone coming out of the closet, etc.

 It is this whenever a certain holiday causes, directly or indirectly, conflict.
 Can be Truth in Television